 - All: This tab shows all the search results for the text entered in the search box.

 - Favorites: This tab shows all the foods you have previously marked as favorites.

 - Common Foods: This tab shows results from our highest quality nutrition databases and will typically have the most nutrition information available for a particular food.
 To get the most nutrition information using Cronometer, we recommend searching for whole foods, and generic versions of your brand name products in this search tab.

-- Supplements: This tab shows all results that match the text entered that belong to the Supplements category.
+- Supplements: This tab shows all results that match the text entered that belong to the supplements category.

 - Brands: This tab displays results that are brand name products i.e. store-bought brands and common products you find on the shelves of the supermarket.
 These results often have fewer nutritional data because food manufacturers typically only report the nutrients required by law on the nutrition label.
-Foods found in this tab will often have a Better Alternative marked by one of our curation staff, offering a similar food with more complete nutritional data for you to add to your diary instead.
+Foods found in this tab will often have a better alternative marked by one of our curation staff, offering a similar food with more complete nutritional data for you to add to your diary instead.

 - Restaurants: This tab displays foods ordered at a restaurant.
-Many restaurants provide some basic calorie and nutritional data for the food they serve, but like the Brands category, that data is usually limited.
+Many restaurants provide some basic energy and nutritional data for the food they serve, but like the Brands category, that data is usually limited.